JulianBirch/cljs-ajax/docs/formats.md

 | `:text`  | `text-request-format` | `text-response-format` |
 | `:detect` | | `detect-response-format` |

-`text-response-format` and `raw-response-format` are identical in Clojurescript, but `raw-response-format` returns the byte stream in Clojure, while `text-response-format` returns a string. `text-request-format` is a pass-through in Clojurescript, but converts a string to a byte stream in Clojure (which is what you want).
+`text-response-format` and `raw-response-format` are identical in ClojureScript, but `raw-response-format` returns the byte stream in Clojure, while `text-response-format` returns a string. `text-request-format` is a pass-through in ClojureScript, but converts a string to a byte stream in Clojure (which is what you want).

 ### Transit parameters